ZaneBaker2001/retail-data-pipeline/README.md

 - `airflow/`: DAG to schedule batch jobs
 - `warehouse/`: PostgreSQL schema
 - `docker/`: contains both of the necessary files to setup Docker
-- `data/`: contains two empty files that will be populated with data whenever the project is ran
+- `data/`: contains two empty files that will be populated with data whenever the project is run

 ## Requirements
 ```bash